Shifting the neutrino fog: studying the Isospin-violating Dark Matter case: Dark Matter Expected Signal

 \section{Dark Matter Expected Signal}

+Before discussing the IVDM effects on the neutrino fog predictions, we must discuss the typical signal that is searched for in DD experiments.
 DD experiments search for a DM particle interacting with the nuclei in the detector, assuming that there is a very weak interaction with the detector material.
 In this section, we show the signal produced by a WIMP $\chi$ with mass $m_\chi$ scattered-off a nucleus target of mass $m_N = m_A/N_A $, where $m_A$ is the molar mass and $N_A$ is the Avogadro number in units of mol${}^{-1}$.
 The differential rate $R_\text{DM}$ of DM events per recoil energy $E_r$ is given by~\cite{Lewin:1995rx}\\

-\\ where $\epsilon$ is the detector exposure in units of ton-year, $\rho_ 0 = 0.3~\mathrm{GeV~c^{-2}~cm^{-3}}$, the local DM mass density, $\mu_N = \frac{m_N + m_\chi }{m_\chi m_N}$ is the nucleus-DM reduced mass, $f(\mathbf{v})$ the DM velocity distribution and $\sigma_0$, the cross section, which is assumed to be independent of the velocity, $\mathbf{v}$, and the momentum transfer $q$.
+\\ where $\epsilon$ is the detector exposure in units of ton-year, $\rho_ 0 = 0.3~\mathrm{GeV~c^{-2}~cm^{-3}}$, the local DM mass density, $\mu_N = \frac{m_N + m_\chi }{m_\chi m_N}$ is the nucleus-DM reduced mass, $f(\mathbf{v})$ the DM velocity distribution and $\sigma_0$, the cross section, which is assumed to be independent of the velocity, $\mathbf{v}$, and the momentum transfer, $q$.
 The integral in the above equation is computed over all the velocities greater than the minimum WIMP velocity, $v_\text{min}$, needed to achieve a nuclear recoil with energy $E_\text{r}$,

 The cross section, $\sigma_0$, is defined as the velocity-independent and thermal averaged WIMP-nucleus cross section, which is comprised of the Spin-Independent (SI) and the Spin-Dependent (SD) part as